 How popular is the baby name Zainab in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Zainab and check out all the blog posts that mention the name Zainab.
+Plus, check out all the blog posts that mention the name Zainab.

 Here are the most distinctively Canadian first names by decade, according to Canadian website The 10 and 3:

 - 1980s: Chantelle and Darcy

 - 1960s: Giuseppina and Luc

 - 1920s: Gwendoline and Lorne

 Did you know that Canada’s love of “Lorne” comes from the Marquess of Lorne, the British nobleman who served as Governor General of Canada from 1878 to 1883?
 To see more explanations, and also more names per decade, check out the source article.